brianpompey/blog-page/content/blog/blog-22/index.md

 rm [name ] --- remove given file.

+rm -r [name ] --- remove a directory and all of its children.

 touch [name ] --- creates a new file using name inside the working directory.

 cp [name ] [directory ] --- copy file to directory.